 Quarry Rehabilitation Management Plan

-Prior to the commencement of operations, a Quarry Rehabilitation Management Plan is to be prepared by a suitably qualified expert and submitted to and approved by Council’s Director Community and Development.
+Prior to the commencement of operations, a Quarry Rehabilitation Management Plan is to be prepared by a suitably qualified independent expert and submitted to and approved by Council’s Director Community and Development.
 The Quarry Rehabilitation Plan is to be based on:

-a 1-year establishment period that consists of a contamination investigation (Note: the Preliminary Site Investigation dated 1 December 2022 satisfies this requirement for Stage 1 remediation) and any required remediation works, decommissioning and removal of all plant and equipment, earthworks (including levelling of all stockpiles) to establish post rehabilitation levels, stabilization of quarry benches, weeding and planting of trees, shrubs and groundcover from tube stock, followed by
+a 1-year establishment period that consists of a contamination investigation (Note: the Preliminary Site Investigation dated 1 December 2022 satisfies this requirement for Stage 1 remediation) and any required remediation works, decommissioning and removal of all plant and equipment, earthworks (including levelling of all stockpiles) to establish post rehabilitation levels, stabilization of quarry benches, weeding and planting of trees, shrubs and groundcover from tube stock, followed by;

 a 5-year implementation period of maintenance (including watering, weeding and replacement of dead vegetation), monitoring and reporting.